Anselmoo/spectrafit/docs/interface/features.md

 plot both the fit results and the residuals.
 A detail description of the plotting options is available in the [API section][13].

-## Saving
+## Saving the Results as CSV- and JSON-files

-`SpectraFinder` automatically saves the fit results and the statistics in file format.
+`SpectraFinder` automatically saves the **fit results and the statistics** in file format.
 By default, the results starts with `fit_results_*.*`, but can be individually labeled via `-o` command or in the input file.
 Furthermore, four different types of output files will be generated

-1. Fit results as `*.csv` file, which combines the original data with the fit, residuals, and the single contribution.
+1. Fit results as `*_fit.csv` file, which combines the original data with the fit, residuals, and the single contribution.
-2. Fit errors as `*.csv` file, which contains the value and fit errors for each parameter.
+2. Fit errors as `*_errors.csv` file, which contains the value and fit errors for each parameter.
 The saved report is identically to printed report of [Variable Analysis][8].
-3. Fit correlation as `*.csv` file, which contains the correlation analysis of the dataframe.
+3. Fit correlation as `*_correlation.csv` file, which contains the correlation analysis of the dataframe.
 The saved report is identically to printed report of [Correlation Analysis][14].
-4. Fit summary as `*.json` file, which contains all results of the fit _project_ including the meta-data.
+4. Fit summary as `*_summary.json` file, which contains all results of the fit _project_ including the meta-data.
 The overall goal is to save the results in a NoSQL-format, so that every fit becomes an unique fitting-project.